LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 You can read more about access modifiers at [docs.oracle.com][access-modifiers].

 <aside class="aside-pro-tip" markdown="1">
-In Java, you should always us use the most restrictive access modifier possible.
+In Java, you should always use the most restrictive access modifier possible.
 Minimizing access to class members allows code to be refactored more easily in the future, and hides details of how you implement your classes from others.
 </aside>

 ### Fields